You want to start a camp? Have a dream or a vision?

 The process of registering and running your camp has a few steps:

 - Registration on Midburn website.
 At this stage you will be required to give all the details you know about the camp you wish to build.
+To register, please fill out the registration form.

 - Theme Camp department will contact you with important information including safety instructions, logistics and more.
 At this stage you need to let the department know your needs and requirements.